“Day 1 of 50”?

 I’m going to track my progress and thoughts out loud as I go.
-Some days it’s various teaching prep, other days it’s booth merch/yarn company stuff, and always lots of swatching and designing.
+Some days it’s teaching prep, other days it’s booth merchandise/yarn company stuff, and always lots of swatching and designing.
 Most days it’s a jumble and I’ll blog a highlight of it.
 Years from now I’ll enjoy looking back over this.

 Today I Cross a Big Teaching Item Off the List

 The yarn used in a crochet conference class can matter immensely.
 Having also taken many crochet classes, I know how hard it is for students to choose which yarns to bring to class.